roderickjackson-bradley/socket_io_app/work/w11/d1/03-04-mastermind-settings-lab/mastermind-settings-lab.md

 	- The button to select the difficulty level is disabled for the currently selected difficulty.

-	- Clicking one of difficulty buttons updates the `difficulty` state, initializes a new game, and programmatically routes back to the `<GamePage>` page (root route).
+	- Clicking one of difficulty buttons should update the `difficulty` state, initialize a new game, and programmatically route back to the `<GamePage>` page (root route).

 	Hints:

 	- As always, use React Developer Tools to browse components and check/modify state & props.

-	- `<SettingsPage>` is going to need the both the `colors` object and the `difficulty` state property.
+	- `<SettingsPage>` is going to need both the `colors` object and the `difficulty` state property.

 	- Since `difficulty` lives in the state of `<App>`, guess where the method to update it will live.

-	- You can reuse the `handleNewGameClick` method, passing it down to `<SettingsPage>` used to reset the game after calling the method to update `difficulty`.
+	- You can reuse the `handleNewGameClick` method by passing it down to `<SettingsPage>` calling it to reset the game after you call the method to update the `difficulty`.

 	- After updating `difficulty` & invoking `handleNewGameClick`, you can use the technique shown in the _React Router_ lesson to programmatically route to `/`.